 Two years later, in 2013, Zoom finally launched its first product (while announcing a $6 million Series A round).

-The quality of the product stood out immediately, becoming one of the leaders in the video conferencing industry.
+The quality of the product stood out immediately and allowed the small software startup to become one of the leaders in the video conferencing industry.
 Video conferences could be held on all hardware platforms (i.e. desktop, mobile, tablet) with the ability to host 40 people at the same time.

-Because the Zoom’s pricing was significantly cheaper, customers were flooding in right from the get-go.
-Soon after launch, the company amassed a customer base of over 1,000 businesses which hosted a total of 140,000 meetings.
-By May 2013, Zoom reached crossed the magic mark of 1 million participants.
+Because Zoom’s pricing was significantly cheaper, customers were flooding in right from the get-go.
+Soon after its launch, the company amassed a customer base of over 1,000 businesses which hosted a total of 140,000 meetings.
+By May 2013, Zoom crossed the magic mark of 1 million participants.

-Over the years, Zoom quietly added an increasing number of features as well as customers to its platform.
+Over the years, Zoom quietly added more and more features as well as customers to its platform.

 The continued success culminated in the company’s IPO in April 2019.
 At the time, Zoom surprised many investors due to the fact it already operated on a profit.
 This stood in stark contrast to its tech counterparts including Uber, Lyft, or Pinterest, which continued to burn money at excessive rates.

-In the recent COVID times, Zoom rose to worldwide prominence as many companies use it to conduct meetings and organize their work processes.
+In 2020, as a result of the coronavirus pandemic, Zoom rose to worldwide prominence as many companies began to use it to conduct meetings and organize their work processes.
 With its rise to worldwide fame, the company received some backlash for its handling of security matters.

 There were several reported instances of unintended people joining existing meetings, a term referred to as Zoombombing.
 For instance, a recent Holocaust memorial was attacked and bombarded with images of Hitler.